catsdata/School_District_Analysis/README.md

     ![This is an image](https://github.com/catsdata/School_District_Analysis/blob/main/Resources/scoresbytype_chal1.PNG)

-    Thomas High School is a Charter School, therefore when we expand the formatting we see the minor change impacts.
+    HOWEVER, Thomas High School is a Charter School, therefore when we expand the formatting we see the minor change impacts.
+Average Math scores decreased by .01 and Average Reading increased by .01.
+However all of the Percent Passing's decreased within hundreths of percentages: Math dropped by 0.01%, Reading dropped by 0.03% and Overall dropped by 0.04%

      *before*